DHTMLX/docs-booking/docs/api/config/booking-formshape.md

 ### Description

 @short: Optional.
-An array of objects containing settings for managing the appearance and functionality of the Booking editor
+An array of objects containing settings for configuring fields in the Booking editor

 ### Usage